eddmann/eddmann.github.io/_posts/2017/2017-12-11-creating-a-winning-audio-lambda-service-using-serverless-polly-and-compiled-sox.md

 };
 ```

-This function simply takes in the audio buffer stream returned from the Polly service and writes it into a temporary file.
+This function simply takes in the audio buffer stream returned from the Polly service and writes it to a temporary file.
-We use an external temporary file library to achieve this so we need to include it as a project dependency.
+We use an external temporary file library to achieve this, so we need to include it as a project dependency.

 ```bash
 $ npm install tempfile --save
 ```

-We then supply this file, along with the intro and outro audio files to the SOX executable to generate the final joined output track.
+We then supply this file, along with the intro and outro audio files, to the SOX executable to generate the final joined output track.
-As this output is written into a tempoary file, we then read its' contents into a buffer which we can later on use within our service.
+As this output is written to a temporary file, we then read its contents into a buffer which we can later use within our service.

-### Wiring it all together
+## Wiring it all together

-With the two key problems now solved, we can now go about wiring the handler together.
+With the two key problems now solved, we can now wire the handler together.
-Replace the sample `handler.js` file contents with the following.
+Replace the sample `handler.js` file contents with the following:

 ```js
 'use strict';